| Course Information

 ); Connemara National Park (https://www.connemaranationalpark.ie/visit-us/

 The Galway program is hosted by the National University of Ireland at Galway, one of Ireland’s foremost centers of academic excellence.
-During their time in Galway program participants will take course-related, regional field trips to sites of cultural and historical interest.
-Through these excursions, students will explore a variety of different site-specific themes that draw heavily on Irish history, culture, policy, and the natural environment.
+Through these excursions, students will explore a variety of different site-specific themes that draw heavily on Irish history, culture.
 The location in Western Ireland on the Connemara Peninsula is both culturally vibrant and naturally beautiful.
 Students will also have the opportunity to attend the theater and arts events which flourish across the city.

-Courses are taught by W&M faculty and faculty at the National University of Ireland.
+Course is taught by W&M faculty.
 Grades will appear on the W&M transcript and will be included in GPA calculations.